White Noise vs Green Noise for Sleep and Focus

 -

 White noise masks disruptive environmental sounds, potentially improving sleep quality.
-It can also enhance focus and productivity.
+It can also enhance concentration and productivity.

 -